Columbus Juvenile Crimes Attorney

 Is your child facing criminal charges in Columbus, OH?
 Juvenile crimes can have some serious consequences.
 It’s important to make sure that you hire a criminal defense attorney who has experience with these delicate and important matters.
-That’s why Koenig & Owen should be your first call.
+That’s why the Law office of James D. Owen, LLC should be your first call.

-Our attorneys have more than 80 years of combined experience handling juvenile criminal matters in Columbus.
+Our attorney has more than 30 years of experience handling juvenile criminal matters in Columbus.
 When you call us for help, we’ll do everything we can to protect your child’s future.
 We offer a free consultation, so contact our law firm to schedule a time to speak today.

 - 1 How Will a Criminal Defense Lawyer Help Me If I’m Facing Juvenile Charges in Columbus?

 - 2 Overview of Juvenile Crimes in Columbus, OH

 - 3 Transfers to Adult Court in Franklin County

 - 5 What Are the Penalties for Juvenile Crimes in Columbus, Ohio?